Nutrient Neutrality Statements & Assessments

 What is Nutrient Neutrality?

-In March 2022, Natural England published advice that stated “Any net increase in overnight accommodation will need to ensure the nutrient impact is considered and addressed where appropriate.
-This includes developments that propose to connect to the mains or off grid treatment works, such as package treatment plants (PTPs), or composting toilets”.
+In March 2022, Natural England published advice that stated, “Any net increase in overnight accommodation will need to ensure the nutrient impact is considered and addressed where appropriate.

-Where does Nutrient Neutrality Apply?
+Where Does Nutrient Neutrality Apply?

-How is Nutrient Neutrality Implemented?
+How Is Nutrient Neutrality Implemented?

 Development plans can be considered ‘nutrient neutral’ where they can demonstrate that they will cause no overall increase in nutrient pollution affecting specified Habitats Sites.
 As such a nutrient neutrality calculation and offset plan must be completed by impacted developments.
 This must take into account: